wrboyce/autolat/README.md

 You can also send a message to your device:

     $ autolat msg_device Hello World

+Locate your device:

+    $ autolat locate_device

+And lock your device with a PIN:

+    $ autolat lock_device 1234

 See `autolat -h`, or `autolat [action] -h`, for more information.